EliaTogni/Univault/Classes/Simulation.md

 Is it true that this simulation function is monotone in the random values that we draw?
 It is not so trivial but we can check: the Bernoulli random variables are monotone.
 Therefore, the higher their value, the higher $s_1*s_2*s_4*s_5$ and, consequently, the higher the output.
 Hence, it is monotone.

 What is the limit of this approach?
-Was it really for free? (in the sense that if the function isn't monotone, we have literally no drawbacks)
+Was it really for free (in the sense that if the function isn't monotone, we have literally no drawbacks)?

+Firstly, how can we split between the one random variable and its antithetic?<br />
+Secondly, if we have a large number of random numbers in our run, if one random number is higher and one is lower, we cannot observe this behavior.

 -----